How to Meal Plan: tips for beginners

 This makes meal planning so much easier!
 Every Friday at our house is Movie Night which means homemade Pizza.

 Which means every time I'm making our meal plan I already have Fridays figured out.
 It's the little things like this that make meal planning less of a chore.

 Once you have those meals plugged in you can ask your family what types of meals they'd like to see on the dinner table that week.

-Soon you'll see a trend in their favorites and without even having to ask you can be sure to add in their favorites and reduce the amount you have to come up with!
+Soon you'll see a trend in their favorites and without even having to ask you can be sure to add in some of their meal plan ideas & reduce the amount you have to come up with!

 This can mean on the fridge, the counter, a cool chalkboard up on your kitchen wall.
 Totally simple, yet super important!
 Once your meal plan is made and groceries purchased, try to keep it visible.

 Otherwise, you may forget what the plan is and that can lead to forgetting to take food out of the freezer in time.
 And when that happens, all plans go out the window and you'll end up eating cereal or getting take-out.

 The best way, I believe, to keep it visible is using a meal planning printable (you can get one in by clicking the picture below and signing up for access to my free printables resource library!).

 *You can even prep some items when you have some quiet time throughout the day so when the kids turn into a ravenous pack of wolves you'll be ready!